 payer_auth — uses the same verifier || data format as sender_auth:

-Any authorized owner with SENDER scope can sign self-pay transactions.
+Any authorized actor with SENDER scope can sign self-pay transactions.

-The account_changes field is an array of typed entries for account creation and owner management:
+The account_changes field is an array of typed entries for account creation and actor management:

 rlp([